urql-graphql/urql/docs/advanced/authentication.md

 Most APIs include some type of authentication, usually in the form of an auth token that is sent with each request header.

-The purpose of the [`authExchange`](../api/auth-exchange) is to provide a flexible api that facilitates the typical JWT-based authentication flow.
+The purpose of the [`authExchange`](../api/auth-exchange) is to provide a flexible API that facilitates the typical JWT-based authentication flow.

 ## Typical Authentication Flow

 1. Initial login
     The user opens the application and authenticates for the first time.
 They enter their credentials and receive an auth token.
-    The token is saved to storage that is persisted though sessions (e.g. `localStorage` on the web or `AsyncStorage` in React Native).
+    The token is saved to storage that is persisted though sessions, e.g. `localStorage` on the web or `AsyncStorage` in React Native.
     The token is added to each subsequent request in an auth header.

 2. Resume